Jamil9696/spring-security-authorization-server/README.md

 ### what is missing

-* clients are currently provided at runtime by the authorization server clients need to be stored in a database
+* clients are currently provided at runtime by the authorization server but need must be stored in a database
 * the resource server hasn't been finished yet
 * unit and integration tests are still missing
 * An user interface should be added